edfournier/mathdecks/README.md

 I set out to create Mathdecks to deepen my understanding of:
 1. Scalable microservice architectures
 2. Containerization and orchestration of Node applications with Docker and Docker Compose
-3. Implementation of authentication servers leveraging JWT
+3. The implementation of authentication servers using JWTs

 # Deployment
 Configure each service's `.env` file.
 Then, at the project's root, run: